The Predictive Ability of Thinking Styles in Psychological Capital among Female University Students

 How to Cite

-Abutarieh, H., & Rababaah , J. A.-R. (2025).
-Predictive Ability of Thinking Styles on Psychological Capital in Female Students.
+Abutarieh, H., & Rababaah , J. (2025).
+The Predictive Ability of Thinking Styles in Psychological Capital among Female University Students.
 Jordan Journal of Educational Sciences, 21(3).
 Retrieved from https://jjes.yu.edu.jo/index.php/jjes/article/view/381

 Issue